Top 50 Coolest Enemies and Monsters in Video Games

-These small tribes of frog-like creatures with an indecipherable language are fairly new to the Eastern Kingdoms of WoW.
+These small tribes of frog-like creatures with an indecipherable language are relatively new to the Eastern Kingdoms of WoW.
 The player can hunt them for ingredients for broth or even armour.
 Although not massively threatening, these enemies are really cool-looking.
-Humanoid frogs with bright colours, which are often associated with poison.
+They are humanoid frogs with bright colours, which are often associated with poison.

 Ganon, or Ganondorf, is the main antagonist in all of the Legend of Zelda games, appearing in various forms, such as monsters and phantoms, or in his human form.
 Dark Ganon in the Wind Waker is a seriously cool baddie, appearing as a mini-boss to throw lightning-bolts at the player and laugh in his deep, menacing voice.
 Definitely one for the list.

 Ganondorf was also chosen as one of the characters in Super Smash Brothers Melee, along with the protagonist of the Zelda series, Link.

 47. The Daedra (Elder Scrolls IV: Oblivion and Elder Scrolls V: Skyrim)